Dam Monitoring from SATellites (DAMSAT) (HR Wallingford) (IPP funded)

-Dam Monitoring from SATellites (DAMSAT) uses satellite technology to remotely monitor tailings dams and other tailings deposit areas.
-The system will help authorities take preventative action and thus reduce the risk of failure of tailings storage facilities and the consequent damage to population and ecosystem services downstream.
+Dam Monitoring from SATellites (DAMSAT) uses satellite technology to remotely monitor water and tailings dams and other tailings deposit areas.
+The system will help authorities take preventative action and thus reduce the risk of failure of water and tailings storage facilities and the consequent damage to population and ecosystem services downstream.

 - Increased monitoring capacity by providing frequent monitoring information over wide areas and across remote locations.

 - Action timely preventative interventions to reduce the risk of failure and damage to population and ecosystems downstream by receiving abnormal behaviour and weather forecast alerts.

 - Consistent monitoring across sites regardless of the relative inaccessibility and hazardous nature of the terrain.

 - The wide area coverage allows detecting issues in areas where it might not be expected, areas that are not currently monitored or that are difficult to access.

 - More efficient use of resources and improved planning and prioritisation of site visits thanks to available performance information for the sites.

 - High- or low-resolution solutions depending on the accuracy and frequency needs.